Choosing the Best Cycling Tights – It’s a Matter of Degree.

 Terry Winter Tight $160

 Our warmest tight yet, designed for the worst conditions.
 Up front, Polartec Hardface WindPro jersey/velour with DWR water repellency and polymer surface to shed moisture and block wind; Powerstretch Pro in rear for stretch and moisture management.
 Fully windproof and highly water resistant.
+Now available in petite length for shorter riders and unpadded for layering and off-bike use.

 Best Bike Tights for Visibility